electric-sql/electric/website/docs/reference/telemetry.md

 # Telemetry

 Electric provides telemetry data — such as traces, logs, and metrics — for real-time system monitoring.
+Self-hosted Electric instances are also configured by default to send aggregated, anonymous usage data to ElectricSQL to help us understand how our software is being used.
+You can opt-out of this reporting by setting an environment variable.
+See the [Anonymous usage data](#anonymous-usage-data) section below for more details.

 ## Metrics